osmosis-labs/docs/docs/cosmwasm/local/submit-wasm-proposal.md

 ```

 ## Define proposal ID
-We cannot really do this progamatically.
+We cannot really do this programmatically.
 Proposal `1` will come out after submitting it for the first time on a new chain.
 You can always update this manually when testing multiple times on the same state.

 ```
 PROPOSAL=1